-The xPack Build Box is an elaborated build environment focused on obtaining reproducible builds while building cross-platform standalone binaries for GNU/Linux, macOS and Windows.
+The xPack Build Box (XBB) is an elaborated build environment focused on obtaining reproducible runs while building cross-platform standalone binaries for GNU/Linux, macOS and Windows.

 How it works?